 Youth Relief Care for Essential Workers

-To serve and strengthen our community, the YMCA of Greater St. Petersburg is offering all-day school-age Youth Relief Care for Essential Workers to help support the children of healthcare and emergency response professionals who are playing important roles combating the coronavirus.
+To serve and strengthen our community, the YMCA of Greater St. Petersburg offered all-day school-age Youth Relief Care for Essential Workers to help support the children of healthcare and emergency response professionals who play important rolesin combating the coronavirus.

-This Youth Relief Care for Essential Workers will give your child(ren) the opportunity to engage in fun activities including arts and crafts, sports, outdoor games and much more.
-Please ensure your child(ren) are dressed in athletic attire, including sneakers.
-Your child(ren) will need to bring:
+During this Youth Relief Care for Essential Workers, children engaged in fun activities including arts and crafts, sports, outdoor games and much more.

 Open to Essential Workers: